Matthew Collis, IFAW’s Deputy Vice President, Conservation -

 “We were pleased to see positive efforts by China in the wake of the pandemic to tackle the problems of wildlife farms by closing down many facilities where wild species are bred for consumption.
 We encourage China to consider expanding the trade ban to include commercial farming operations breeding wild animals for other purposes.
 We also urge other nations to follow China’s lead and take meaningful steps to address the legal trade in wild animals.

 “The wildlife trade, legal and illegal, is a global phenomenon.
-It is important to remember that regardless of the origin of this outbreak, it is the commercialization of - and demand for - wildlife products that is driving these farms and their clear potential to spread zoonotic diseases.
+It is important to remember that regardless of the origin of this outbreak, it is the commercialisation of - and demand for - wildlife products that is driving these farms and their clear potential to spread zoonotic diseases.
 We have seen similar examples in Europe and North America with outbreaks of COVID-19 in mink farms.

 “To better protect human and animal welfare and meaningfully reduce the risk of a future pandemic, governments must reverse the status quo and instead start from a precautionary standpoint where it is assumed trade in wild animals is not permitted; subject to limited exceptions that safeguard biodiversity, public health and safety, animal health and welfare, and are well-regulated and enforceable.
 Such measures should be accompanied by scaled-up efforts to conserve and restore natural habitats, protect biodiversity, combat wildlife crime, reduce consumer demand and transition those dependent on the trade in wild animals to alternative and sustainable livelihoods.”